-As so often when art invokes the authority of science, Bronson effectively reduces science—like Yeats's spirits—to a bringer of metaphor for poetry.
+As so often when art invokes the authority of science and a demanding nature, Bronson effectively reduces science—like Yeats's spirits—to a bringer of metaphor for poetry.
 Looking to Goethe and Blake for advances in art and optics is like mistaking Plato's cave metaphor for spelunking.
 Still, Bronson's mappings of the rainbow or her backyard succeed in putting vision and metaphor literally in the spotlight.
-As with many digital artists, one can question whether her data lie or whether the gallery lies about her texts, but one does not lose sight of her and her words as off-screen presences.
+As with many artists quoting equations, one can question whether her data lie or whether the gallery lies about her texts, but one does not lose sight of her and her words as off-screen presences.
 As Blake says about Thel, in yet another metaphor of vanishing, they are "like a faint cloud kindled at the rising sun."

 Mark Dion's "The Curiosity Shop" ran at Tanya Bonakdar through January 14, 2006, "Produced at Eyebeam" through December 17, 2005, Michal Rovner at PaceWildenstein through March 18, 2006, and Jessica Bronson's "Like Transient Day" at Lombard-Freid through February 25, 2006.
 The first part of this two-part article considered points of intersection between art and science.
-Related articles have given particular attention to science and Postmodernism, the materials and methods of art, when photography can deceive, how digital art can lie, how medicine and mathematics approach art, high-res scans and Leonardo, Christina McPhee's digital landscapes, and McPhee's digital prints.
+Related articles have given particular attention to science and Postmodernism, the materials and methods of art, when photography can deceive, how digital art can lie, how medicine and mathematics approach art, high-res scans and Leonardo, Christina McPhee, and her digital prints.